Celebrating Our Grantees

 Weekend Food Bags

-Pullman Schools Pantry Progam
+Pullman Schools Pantry Program

 Awarded a $5,000 grant to provide weekend food bags for any Pullman Public Schools students needing extra food on the weekends during the school year.